-Chase Sapphire Reserve® return protection will reimburse you for the cost of a purchase, up to $500, if the merchant won’t let you return it.
-It applies for 90 days after you make a purchase with Sapphire Reserve, and you’re eligible for up to $1,000 in refunds per year.
+Chase Sapphire Reserve return protection will reimburse you for the cost of a purchase, up to $500, if the merchant won’t let you return it.
+It applies for 90 days after you make a purchase with Chase Sapphire Reserve, and you’re eligible for up to $1,000 in refunds per year.
 Even purchases paid for with rewards are protected.
-Those are all reasons why Chase Sapphire Reserve is one of the best credit cards for purchase protection, according to WalletHub’s editors.
+Those are all reasons why Chase Sapphire Reserve is one of the best credit cards for return protection, according to WalletHub’s editors.

 That’s the most important info.
 But there are a few more details you should know before deciding how good the coverage is.

 Here’s how Chase Sapphire Reserve return protection works:

 Coverage applies to most purchases paid for with Chase Sapphire Reserve or Chase Ultimate Rewards points.
 Even purchases split between Chase Sapphire Reserve and another payment method are covered.

 Items that don’t qualify for Chase Sapphire Reserve purchase protection include: animals and plants, motor vehicles, cash and gift cards, computer software, jewelry, art, formalwear, anything perishable, home appliances, holiday decorations, and medical equipment.

 To make a claim, you must call the benefit administrator at (888) 675-1461 within 90 days of a purchase.